 Toyota Hilux (2005 - )

-Deliveries from late February 2015.
+Priced at £23,842 + VAT for the manual and £24,842 for the automatic.
 Has all the features of the Invincible plus multiple new styling options - all included in the vehicle price.
-These are four 17-inch alloy wheel designs and...
+These are four...

 The Toyota Hilux is as much a byword for pick-up trucks as the Ford Transit is for panel vans.
 This has come about by the Hilux seemingly having been on sale since Noah needed to nip down to the timber merchant’s, but it’s also based on unerring reliability and rugged construction.